Arm Injury Compensation Claims

 The functionality and manoeuvrability of the arm is crucial to the completion and enjoyment of many everyday tasks.
 When the arm is damaged in an accident or injured through the fault of another person, the detrimental effects can be significant.
 Victims of arm injuries are likely to face disruption to many areas of their life, and may suffer from extensive levels of pain and discomfort.

-Our solicitors have helped many people throughout the UK in securing the compensation that they are rightfully owed following an arm injury caused by the negligence of another person or company.
-If you have been the victim of any damage to your arm through no fault of your own, we welcome the opportunity to discuss your case and help manage your claim on a 100% no win no fee basis.
+The solicitors we work in partnership with have helped many people throughout the UK in securing the compensation that they are rightfully owed following an arm injury caused by the negligence of another person or company.
+If you have been the victim of any damage to your arm through no fault of your own, call free on 0800 678 1410 to find out if you are entitled to claim compensation.

-For a free consultation, simply enter your details into one of the contact forms provided.
-We will call you back as soon as possible to discuss the circumstances of your accident, and can let you know within a matter of minutes if you have a valid claim.
-We will also be able to give you an estimate of how much compensation your arm injury may be worth, as well as answering any questions you may have about the claims process.
+Alternatively, enter your details into one of the contact forms provided and a legal adviser will call you back as soon as possible to discuss the circumstances of your accident.
+They can let you know within a matter of minutes if you have a valid claim and will be able to give you an estimate of how much compensation your arm injury may be worth, as well as answering any questions you may have about the claims process.

 Types of Arm Injury

 A broken arm is quite a common injury and is the reason for the majority of arm injury compensation claims.
 Both children and adults can suffer from broken arms through a host of circumstances that were caused by the fault of another person or company.
 This type of injury can be incredibly painful and lead to extensive time off work or school whilst recovery is made.
-Some of the common causes for broken arms that we are presented with include:
+Some of the common causes for broken arms include:

 - Falls from heights (such as climbing frames, work shelving units or unprotected balconies)

 - Slips, trips and falls

 - Impact from a falling object or moving weight